Anarcho-capitalism: Classification

-Anarcho-capitalism developed from Austrian School-neoliberalism and individualist anarchism.
-(Note: Attributed to multiple sources:) Almost all anarchist movements do not consider anarcho-capitalism to be anarchist because it lacks the historically central anti-capitalist emphasis of anarchism.
-They also argue that anarchism is incompatible with capitalist structures.
-(Note: Attributed to multiple sources:) According to several scholars, Anarcho-capitalism lies outside the tradition of the vast majority of anarchist schools of thought and is more closely affiliated with capitalism, right-libertarianism and neoliberalism.
-(Note: Attributed to multiple sources:) Traditionally, anarchists oppose and reject capitalism, and consider "anarcho-capitalism" to be a contradiction in terms, although anarcho-capitalists and some right-libertarians consider anarcho-capitalism to be a form of anarchism, with others considering it the only form.
+Most anarchists do not view anarcho-capitalism as anarchist, since they understand anarchism as a system that is incompatible with capitalism.
+(Note: Attributed to multiple sources:) Anarcho-capitalism lies outside the tradition of the vast majority of anarchist schools of thought and is therefore more closely associated with right-libertarianism, voluntaryism, and classical liberalism, and is occasionally considered part of the New Right.
+(Note: Attributed to multiple sources:) Anarchists oppose capitalism, law and contract enforcment, hierarchies, private property, and consider "anarcho-capitalism" to be a contradiction in terms.
+Despite this, anarcho-capitalists and some right-libertarians consider anarcho-capitalism to be a form of anarchism, with some even considering it to be the only true form of anarchism.